numba/numba/docs/source/cuda/cuda_array_interface.rst

-- When Numba acts as a Consumer (for example when an array-like object is passed to a kernel launch): If ``stream`` is an integer, then Numba will immediately synchronize on the provided ``stream``, and set the *default stream* of the array to the provided stream.
+- When Numba acts as a Consumer (for example when an array-like object is passed to a kernel launch): If ``stream`` is an integer, then Numba will immediately synchronize on the provided ``stream``.
+A Numba Device Array created from an array-like object has its *default stream* set to the provided stream.

 - When Numba acts as a Producer (when the ``__cuda_array_interface__`` property of a Numba Device Array is accessed): If the exported Device Array has a *default stream*, then it is given as the ``stream`` entry.
 Otherwise,